jannafierst/FIU_CRE/README.md

 #### 5.2.1 Align RNASeq with [STAR](https://github.com/alexdobin/STAR)

 ```
+We need to generate a STAR genome index and align our RNA-Seq with STAR.
+Challenge for today: can you create your own script to do this, given the file above and the commands below?
+The STAR module on FIU HPC is called star-2.7.9a and our RNA-Seq files are in /scratch/classroom.
+May the force be with you!

 # Generate genome index
 STAR --runThreadN 12 --runMode genomeGenerate --genomeDir [species_dir] --genomeSAindexNbases 12 --genomeFastaFiles [species_genome]